remix-run/remix-website/data/posts/remix-stacks.md

     title: Co-Founder
 ---

-When you're building a web application, in addition to the web application you're using and all the tooling associated with that (which Remix is happy to provide), you typically need a CI/CD pipeline, a database, and a hosting platform.
+When you're building a web application, in addition to the web framework you're using and all the tooling associated with that (which Remix is happy to provide), you typically need a CI/CD pipeline, a database, and a hosting platform.
 Lots of our early adopters are frontend developers who aren't accustomed to deploying app and database servers.
 And frankly even folks who are accustomed to it often don't enjoy the process of getting things set up.

 When lightning has struck 🌩 and you're ready to start coding your new mind blowing idea 🤯, the last thing you want is the tedious process of setup to get in between your inspiration and deploying your app.